How to use Ally - Staff Guide

 Module Accessibility Report

 Staff can also access a module accessibility report which highlights accessibility issues at a module level and indicates issues which are quick to fix.
-This is accessed via the Details & Actions menu on the left of your module (Reading List & Tools):
+This is accessed within the module's Details & Actions menu, via Reading List & Tools:

 Now select Accessibility report.

-You will see an Overall Module accessibility score and any issues that need correcting.
+You will be provided an Overall Module accessibility score and a list of identified issues.
 You may wish to focus on resolving issues with the easiest issues to fix or fix content with the lowest accessibility score.
 Both are flagged in the report.

 If you select Content on this page it will list all module content files with an accessibility indicator next to each one, click the item to access on-screen advice on how to fix the accessibility issues identified.

-Ally should be enabled automatically in your module or organisation shortly after a file is added (normally within 15 minutes).
-If you cannot see Ally, please contact the IT Service Desk.
+Ally is enabled automatically in all modules and organisations, with scores available shortly after a file is uploaded (normally within 15 minutes).
+If Ally doesn't appear available, please contact the IT Service Desk.

 Introduction to Ally | On Demand Training

-Watch a 15 minute video introduction to Ally for staff.
-This link will open Microsoft Stream.
+Watch a 10-minute video introduction to Ally for staff

 Further Resources